gomesgabriell/gomesgabriell/README.md

 ## Welcome to my GitHub

 **About me:**
-Computer Science undergraduate student with a strong interest in Android development.
+Computer Science undergraduate student with a strong interest in Android development and Security.

 **Courses and Certifications:**
 - CS50x Introduction to Computer Science – Harvard